matildeoliveirasilvafeup/Algorithm-Strategies/README.md

 * **Collision Detection**:
   * Detects when the player collides with spikes, causing the level to restart.
 * **Levels**:
-  * The gane includes 10 lwvwla with progressive difficulty by increasing challenging obstacles.
+  * The game includes 10 levels with progressively increasing difficulty through more challenging obstacles.
 If the player loses in one level, the game will restart from that one level.

 * **Coins**:
   * Collecting coins rewards the player, with a sound effect when a coin is collected.